SAP-archive/teched2021-DAT163/exercises/ex2/README.md

 15. Click the 'Go back to term list' icon.
 <br>![](/exercises/ex2/images/Ex02_Part02_15.png)

-16. The term is created and part of the glossary definitions.
+16. The 'Term' is created and part of the glossary definitions.
 Click 'Potency'.
 <br>![](/exercises/ex2/images/Ex02_Part02_16.png)

 17. the term window shows up.